Shreshth5625/Social-Media-WebD/README.md

 6.33) created auth components.
 Used section in app.js because except landing page, each page has a class of container to push everything in the middle
  => created basic routes for landing, login and register page (signup and login)

 6.34) Filling form on register page, useState hook, onchange method**

+6.35) Login page completed, demonstration of post request using axios